AlexanderAberg/the-fancy-cinema-castle/README.md

 ### Credits

-Favicon from  <a href="https://favicon.io/emoji-favicons/rainbow-flag/">Icon by John Sorrentino and open source project Twemoji.</a>
+Favicon from Freepik and created with https://favicon.io/favicon-converter/ <a href="https://favicon.io/emoji-favicons/rainbow-flag/">Icon by Smashicons.</a>

-- STI & STD information from 1177, RFSL, NHS and internetmedicin.se
-- Colour image from Coolors.co
-- Images from pexels.com and pixelsquid.com
+- Help and support from tutors and my mentor Rory Patrick.

 ### Content

-- STI & STD information from 1177, RFSL, NHS and internetmedicin.se
+-

 ### Media

-- Used Freepik AI to create the cinema castle image.
+- Used Freepik AI to create the cinema castle image and the images in the carousel.
+- Icon and Favicon from https://www.freepik.com/icon/haunted-house_950727

 ### Wireframe